Tinnsjø railway ferry: Ferries

-The railway ferry service was provided by four different ships, SF Rjukanfoss, SF Hydro, SF Ammonia and MF Storegut.
+The railway ferry service was provided by four ships, SF Rjukanfoss, SF Hydro, SF Ammonia and MF Storegut.
 The three first were steam ships, and the latter two are still docked at Mæl.
 The service was the only ever railway ferry service on a lake in Norway, and D/F Ammonia is the only remaining railway ferry steam ship in the world.